hpepper/idea-to-product/DevNotes.md

     - in itp2doc.pl
 5. Add the GenerateDiagram function to itp2doc.pl

-## Implementation of the Diagram support.
+## Implementation of the Diagram support

 GenerateSoftwareArchitectureDocumentation()
  -> IncludeDiagramIfExists()